chrisant996/clink/docs/clink.md

         match_builder:addmatch(branch)
         matchCount = matchCount + 1
     end
-    if matchCount > 0 then
-        -- Branch names have slashes, so include the prefix to make sure they -- don't accidentally get treated like path names. match_builder:setprefixincluded(true)
-    end
     return matchCount > 0 -- If we found branches, then stop other match generators. end
 ```